WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

     Visit [Wirecard website](https://www.wirecard.com/payment-base/wechat-pay) to find out all benefits of WeChat payment.

 From merchant perspective, WeChat can be either [one-step](#1-step-wechat-payment) or [two-step](#2-step-wechat-payment) payment.
-In case end-consumer (buyer) is not prompted to authorize payment on his device then all is needed is one PURCHASE request.
+In case end-consumer (buyer) is not prompted to authorize payment on his device then all is needed is [one request](#purchase-operation).

-In case end-consumer has to authorize the payment with password or other equivalent (pin code, fingerprint, etc.) then initial PURCHASE request has to be confirmed by follow-up CONFIRM request.
+In case end-consumer has to authorize the payment with password or other equivalent (pin code, fingerprint, etc.) then [initial request](#purchase-operation) has to be confirmed by [follow-up request](#confirm-operation).

 ## Workflow